 </servlet>

-If you do not provide configuration file then it will load its own configuration file using [servlet_name]-servlet.xml.
+If you do not provide a configuration file then it will load its own configuration file using [servlet_name]-servlet.xml.
 Web applications can define any number of DispatcherServlet entries.
-Each servlet will operate in its own namespace, loading its own application context with mappings, handlers, etc.
+Each servlet will operate in its namespace, loading its application context with mappings, handlers, etc.

-It means that each DispatcherServlet has access to web application context.
-Until specified, each DispatcherServlet creates own internal web application context.
+It means that each DispatcherServlet has access to the web application context.
+Until specified, each DispatcherServlet creates its own internal web application context.

-ContextLoaderListener creates the root application context and will be shared with child contexts created by all DispatcherServlet contexts.
-You can have only one entry of this in web.xml.
+The ContextLoaderListener creates the root application context and will be shared with child contexts created by all DispatcherServlet contexts.
+You can have only one entry of ContextLoaderListener in web.xml, but multiple entries of DispatcherServlets.

 <listener>